-- Engaging with external networks and stakeholders, nationally and/or internationally, to demonstrate the significance and value of relevant academic work. - Engaging with external stakeholders to support and encourage access and participation in HE. - Developing links with business, public, cultural or community engagement in line with the University's strategic aims. - Evidence of active engagement with the University's international activities and partnerships. - Securing interest from media nationally and internationally for academic activity including outputs/research findings. - Involvement in key projects, conferences, and events (e.g. organising committees). - Evidence of the ability to set up and develop relationships with external organisations or other universities. - Contributing to the generation of impact case studies with outstanding or very considerable reach and significance. - Engagement with IP commercialisation, trademarks, patents, licences, consultancy and or CPD activities. - Exploring start-up company or new business formation to capitalise on innovations resulting from research or scholarship.
+- Starting to engage with external networks and stakeholders, nationally and/or internationally, to demonstrate the significance and value of relevant academic work. - Starting to engage with external stakeholders to support and encourage access and participation in HE. - Starting to develop links with business, public, cultural or community engagement in line with the University's strategic aims. - Evidence of active engagement with the University's international activities and partnerships. - Securing interest from media nationally and internationally for academic activity including outputs/research findings. - Involvement in key projects, conferences, and events (e.g. organising committees). - Evidence of the ability to set up and develop relationships with external organisations or other universities. - Contributing to the generation of impact case studies with outstanding or very considerable reach and significance. - Starting to engage with commercialisation of IP, including trademarks, patents, licences, consultancy and/or CPD activities. - Exploring start-up company or new business formation to capitalise on innovations resulting from research or scholarship.